-Yes, we got record amounts of rainfall this week, for this time year.
+Yes, we got record amounts of rainfall this week, for this time of year.
 But no, the drought is not over.
 Not by a long shot.
 We probably used more water wiping the spots off our windshields than we received in the form of rain.
-Estimates for most parts of SLO County indicate something between one and two thirds of an inch fell on Tuesday, so drought conditions remain as severe as ever, and so there’s no better time than now to get waterwise.
+Estimates for most parts of SLO County indicate something between one and two-thirds of an inch fell on Tuesday, so drought conditions remain as severe as ever, and so there’s no better time than now to get waterwise.

 If you haven’t already started taking fewer and shorter showers, please do.
 If you haven’t already removed your fuzzy green lawn, or at least let it whither away by natural causes, then what are you waiting for?
 These are simple steps we all should’ve taken by now, minor inconveniences to our lazy lifestyles.
 But there’s plenty more we can do, especially if you’re not enamored with that golden brown front yard of dead sod.

 Master Gardener Mary Wootten is hosting a workshop on Waterwise Gardening later this month, June 25th, at the Paso Robles demonstration garden to provide creative tips on more efficient and socially responsible gardening strategies.
-Topics will include drought-tolerant landscaping, grey water recycling, and drip irrigation.
+Topics will include drought-tolerant landscaping, gray water recycling, and drip irrigation.
 With her waterwise words of advice, you can enjoy a beautiful garden without taxing our diminishing water tables.
-Workshops are free; check out the flier for complete details.
+Workshops are free; check out the flyer for complete details.

 2020 Follow Up